-The University of Stavanger invites applications for a doctoral fellowship in Archaeology.
+The University of Stavanger inviting applicants for the doctoral fellowship in Archaeology for the academic year 2017-18.
 The research fellow is salaried according to the State Salary Code, l.pl 17.515, code 1017, LR 20, NOK 436 900 per annum.

-The University of Stavanger is a university located in Stavanger, Norway.
-UiS was established in 2005 when the former Høgskolen i Stavanger received university status.
+The University of Stavanger is a university located in Stavanger, Norway. it was established in 2005 when the former Høgskolen I Stavanger received the university status.

 User Review( votes)

 The appointee must be able to work both independently and as a member of a team and be creative and innovative.
 The research fellow must have both a good command of both oral and written English.

 - Course Level: Fellowship is available for pursuing doctoral program.

 - Study Subject: Fellowship is awarded in the field of Archaeology.